markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History

+Updated 16th April 2021 - "What's the best theoretical response to your working software?
+Delight is good, disgust and rage might be better.
+'Meh' is the absolute worst."

 Updated 15th April 2021 - "Delivering working software, early, frequently and often - why you have to do it and why it is so very hard."

 Updated 14th April 2021 - "Small edits to improve readability."